-The undergraduate civil engineering program provides a broad-based civil and environmental engineering education with courses in each of the major areas of civil and environmental engineering.
-Through the civil engineering elective and technical elective, students can gain a greater depth of knowledge in a certain area.
+The undergraduate civil engineering program provides a broad-based civil and environmental engineering education that builds off the Tickle College of Engineering’s engage Engineering Fundamentals Program.
+Courses in each of the major areas of civil and environmental engineering are offered at the junior and senior level.
+Through technical electives, students can gain a greater depth of knowledge in specializations of interest.
 Students desiring an even greater depth of knowledge in an area will typically pursue a master’s degree.

 For current civil engineering course descriptions and requirements, visit the UT Undergraduate Catalog.